plssts/Catalogue/README.md

 ## J2020 @Visma2020Winter

-Currently supports Revolut and Deutsche Bank account listing services only.
+Currently supports Revolut and Deutsche Bank account listing and transaction processing services.

 The endpoints are called as: